ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 Organization:  E-Voyageurs Technologies

-* Description: Deprecation header is incorporated in Hesperides, a configuration management tool providing universal text file templating and properties editing through a REST API or a webapp.
+* Description: Deprecation header field is incorporated in Hesperides, a configuration management tool providing universal text file templating and properties editing through a REST API or a webapp.
 * Reference: https://github.com/voyages-sncf-technologies/hesperides/blob/master/documentation/lightweight-architecture-decision-records/deprecated_endpoints.md

 Organization: Open-Xchange

-* Description: Deprecation header is used in Open-Xchange appsuite-middleware
+* Description: Deprecation header field is used in Open-Xchange appsuite-middleware
 * Reference: https://github.com/open-xchange/appsuite-middleware

 Organization: MediaWiki

-* Description: Core REST API of MediaWiki would use Deprecation header for endpoints that have been deprecated because a new endpoint provides the same or better functionality.
+* Description: Core REST API of MediaWiki would use Deprecation header field for endpoints that have been deprecated because a new endpoint provides the same or better functionality.
 * Reference: https://phabricator.wikimedia.org/T232485